Tariq Sims

-He previously played for the North Queensland Cowboys and the Newcastle Knights in the National Rugby League, and at representative level for New South Wales Country and New South Wales in the State of Origin series.
+He previously played for the North Queensland Cowboys, Newcastle Knights, St. George Illawarra Dragons and Melbourne Storm in the NRL, and at representative level for New South Wales Country and New South Wales in the State of Origin series.

 Early career

 Sims was born in Gerringong, New South Wales, Australia.
+He was educated at Kiama High School.

 He played junior football in his home town of Gerringong, New South Wales, before moving to Queensland, where he played in the NYC for the Brisbane Broncos from 2008 to 2010.
 He was initially a winger, but was told by the Broncos to put on weight and turned into a forward.
 His brothers, Korbin and Ashton, both played with him at the Broncos at the same time; Ashton was a member of the first-grade squad, while Korbin played NYC with him.
 Tariq was the 2010 Toyota Cup season's player of the year, but he left the Broncos without playing a first-grade match.
 He and Ashton joined the North Queensland Cowboys for the 2011 season.
 Upon leaving the Broncos, he praised the club's youth system for his development as a player, saying that he was leaving only to get the opportunity to play first-grade football.